Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 Countryside Pool Villa – $$$

 This private infinity pool Airbnb villa is located in Doi Saket, Chiang Mai.
-It provides the perfect getaway for families with children thanks to its large size; you’ll have 3 bedrooms and 3.5 bathrooms to accommodate your group.
+It provides the perfect getaway for families with children thanks to its large size; you’ll have 3 spacious rooms and 3.5 bathrooms to accommodate your group.

 The view from this home is breathtaking and looks out over rice terraces where you can unwind in nature.
 You will be well-equipped to spend some quality time here because of the many amenities.

-And of course, the hosts were very attentive during our stay, which made us even more comfortable; ask them for advice on tours and restaurants nearby.
+And of course, the hosts were very attentive during our stay, which made us even more comfortable; ask them for advice on tours and the best restaurants nearby.

 Things To Do In Doi Saket